 During the week of Feb.
 25 - Mar.
 1, 2019, thousands of schools and youth organizations from across the United States will participate in National Say Something Week.
 Say Something Week raises awareness and educates students and the community through training, advertising, public proclamations, contests and school awards.
 Say Something Week reinforces the power young people have to prevent tragedies and save lives when they Say Something to a trusted adult.

 Did you know that when it comes to threats of violence or suicide, most are known by at least one other person BEFORE the incident takes place?
 Imagine how much tragedy could be averted if these individuals said something?

-Say Something teaches students, grades 6-12, how to look for warning signs, signals and threats, especially in social media, from a peer who might be planning to hurt themselves or someone else and to say something to a trusted adult to get help and save a life.
-How does Say Something work?
+Say Something teaches students, grades 6-12, how to look for warning signs, signals and threats, especially on social media, from a peer who might be planning to hurt themselves or someone else and to say something to a trusted adult to get help and save a life.

-Say Something is a no cost, easy-to-implement, and life-saving program that can be delivered digitally, in the classroom or through assemblies.
-The initial presentation takes 50 minutes or less and the program offers a wide range of activities to ensure sustainability and integration into the school culture throughout the school year through SAVE Promise Clubs.
+Say Something is a no-cost, easy-to-implement, life-saving program that can be delivered digitally, in the classroom or through assemblies.
+The initial presentation takes 45 minutes or less and the program offers a wide range of activities to ensure sustainability and integration into the school culture year-round through SAVE Promise Clubs.